T2-3D: Battle Across Time: Main show

 Guests are ushered from the pre-show auditorium into a large theater that seats 700 where they are to see a demonstration of Cyberdyne's newest creation, the "Cyberdyne Series 70 Autonomous Infantry Unit" (T-70 Terminators).
 Once guests are seated, they are told to put on their "safety visors" to watch a demonstration of the T-70 Terminators in action, presented by Duncan.
 After this brief demonstration, John and Sarah arrive and disrupt the proceedings.
 After disabling the security alarms, they force Duncan to shut down the T-70s.
 However, they are confronted by a T-1000 Terminator (Robert Patrick) from the future whom they engage with automatic-weapons.
 Duncan is killed by the T-1000 while attempting to stop him, mistaking him for a police officer.
+In some shows, Duncan flees the auditorium instead of being killed.
 A T-800 Terminator (Arnold Schwarzenegger) bursts through the movie screen through a "time portal" on his signature Harley-Davidson motorcycle – via actual actor/stunt double riding into auditorium – to rescue John.
 He takes John back through the portal and into the future war between humans and machines while Sarah stays behind in the present, with the T-1000 in pursuit.
 After defeating him, John and the T-800 make their way across the war-ravaged landscape as they head towards Skynet.
 Along the way, they are chased by a flying Hunter-Killer, four Mini-Hunters, and a Terminator endoskeleton.